Discovering Predictable Latent Factors for Time Series Forecasting: Introduction

-Discovering and modeling these unobserved factors and their relations can empower time series forecasting with good interpretability and thus greatly improve the prediction performance of prediction models.
-Prior work has explored the use of factors and their relations to predict time series.
-It is achieved by either explicitly exploiting additional knowledge \cite{DBLP:conf/acl/CohenX18,DBLP:journals/tkde/ShiTWZB19,DBLP:journals/pr/ChengYXL22,DBLP:journals/corr/abs-2110-13716} or discovering hidden representations from the historical data of time series \cite{duan2022factorvae}.
-These approaches may have limited applicability and are only feasible for tasks in certain domains with the need for a sophisticated process of domain knowledge.
-The method \cite{DBLP:conf/kdd/WuPL0CZ20} uses the values of timelines as auxiliary nodes and models the relationships between both observed and auxiliary nodes for predicting multiple types of time series.
-It has a limited ability to discover more explicable factors contributing to the prediction of future data.
-Moreover, the relations among different factors in the real world are too complex for practical computation that involves time, and some of the factors are even unobservable, which further increases the difficulty of precise modeling.
+A particular challenge lies in the inherent spatio-temporal complexity of time series data, as the underlying patterns can be influenced by a multitude of unknown factors.
+Discovering and modeling these factors and their relations empower time series forecasting with good interpretability and thus greatly enhance the forecasting performance of models.
+Prior work has delved into the use of factors and their relations to forecast time series, either by explicitly exploiting additional knowledge \cite{DBLP:conf/acl/CohenX18,DBLP:journals/tkde/ShiTWZB19,DBLP:journals/pr/ChengYXL22,DBLP:journals/corr/abs-2110-13716} or explicitly modeling relations of latent representations \cite{duan2022factorvae}.
+These approaches may have limited applicability and are often feasible for specific tasks with the need for a sophisticated process of domain knowledge.
+However, real-world time series could be potentially affected by various kinds of factors from different domains, and it is infeasible to explicitly collect a comprehensive set of all the factors.
+For example, in the financial domain, asset volatility describes the price changes of an asset (e.g., a stock), and its prediction is important in many quantitative strategies.
+Asset volatility is affected by massive factors that are hard to observe or measure, e.g., macro economy, investor sentiment, and various events in the markets.
+Moreover, real-world relations between different factors over time are highly complex, with some factors being unobservable, which further complicates precise modeling.